 Address: Dorsoduro, 1, 30123 Venezia VE, Italy

-The Basilica di Santa Maria della Salute is another one of the most iconic churches in Venice.
+The Basilica di Santa Maria della Salute is another iconic church in Venice.
 Located on the shores of the Grand Canal, this stunning church was built to celebrate a miraculous recovery from the city’s devastating plague epidemic in 1630.
-Commonly known as the Salute, this famous Venice landmark, and Roman Catholic Church is an important piece of local history.
+Commonly known as the Salute, this famous Venice landmark and Roman Catholic Church is an essential piece of local history.

-The Basilica di Santa Maria della Salute is open to visitors year-round and is definitely one of the top places to visit in Venice.
-The interior of this magnificent church is beautifully decorated, with golden altars, towering columns, and intricately-carved details adorning every inch of its walls.
+The Basilica di Santa Maria della Salute is open to visitors year-round and is one of Venice’s top places.
+This magnificent church’s interior is beautifully decorated, with golden altars, towering columns, and intricately carved details adorning every inch of its walls.

 See Related: Best Travel Books for Italy